Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 Be sure to check the reviews, especially for reports of missing puzzle pieces.
 There’s nothing worse than finishing a brand new puzzle, only to realize there are pieces missing!

-1. Christmas Village Jigsaw Puzzle
+2. Christmas Village

-This puzzle is a fun scene of a bustling little town full of Christmas shoppers.
+This jigsaw puzzle is a fun scene of a bustling little town full of Christmas shoppers.
 There is a big town Christmas tree at the center, and a car in the center bringing home their Christmas tree.

 If you’re looking for a Santa-free puzzle with subtle Christmas themes, this could be a good choice.